 We almost never get access to aged Champagne.
 The only other version we’ve offered is the ’96 Vesselle, and that was $79.99 TPU.
 This is likely a once-every-couple-years type of opportunity, and you can bet I’ll be stashing some away in the personal cellar.

-First come first served up to 24 bottles total (mix and match as you like), and the wines should arrive in about a week, at which point they will be ready for pickup or shipping during the next temperature-appropriate shipping window.
+Please limit order requests to 48 bottles total (mix and match as you like), and we’ll do our best to fulfill all requests.
+The wines should arrive in about a week, at which point they will be ready for pickup or shipping during the next temperature-appropriate shipping window.